How to make your website accessible for everyone

 What is website accessibility, and why does it matter?

 According to the WHO, there are currently more than 1 billion disabled people globally, and the number is growing.
 Millions of these people are internet users, with some relying on the internet for their day to day tasks.
 Creating an accessible website means your website and mobile apps can be accessed and used by everyone regardless of barriers.
 When assessing accessibility, consider how users will successfully navigate your website if they have (for example) visual, hearing, motor or cognitive impairments.

 Accessibility is about everyone, not just disabled users.
 The improvements you make to your site benefit all of your users and improve your SEO.
 Therefore, it is vital to undertake accessibility audits and updates so that your business grows online.

-For public sector websites, accessibility is not just good practice, but a .
+For public sector websites, accessibility is not just good practice, but a legal requirement.
 Public sector organisations must show that their website is 'perceivable, operable, understandable and robust' for all users.

 Assistive technologies such as screen readers, alternative keyboards or speech recognition software help people with disabilities to browse the web, however, a well designed accessible site will make it easier for people to browse.

 Adding Alt text to images means that if your image fails to load due to slow internet speeds, the image's description appears in its place.
 This means that visitors will see a description of what should have been displayed.
 Screen readers use Alt text to read users a description of the image, benefitting, for example, visually impaired visitors to your site.
 Alt text also helps improve your site's SEO; it is a straightforward change that enhances your website performance.